smadhukumar/kafka/environment-setup/environment-setup.md

 	terraform apply --auto-approve
 	</copy>
 	```
-	After you ran the apply command, terraform will start the installation of a virtual machine and an autonomous database.
-Be patient, it will take some time.
+	_**NOTE:**: Plan and apply shouldn't prompt user input.
+If it does, then refer to the API key configuration values copied to your text editor from Task 4._

-3. Make a copy of your output results in your notepad for later use.
+3. Make a copy of the output results in your notepad for later use.

 	![Copy and save output results.](images/zoom-terraform-output.png)